Unification Church: Popular terminologies

-Moonie is a colloquial term first used in 1974 by some American media outlets.
-Unification Church members have used the word, including Moon himself, the president of the Unification Theological Seminary David Kim, and Bo Hi Pak, Moon's aide and president of Little Angels Children's Folk Ballet of Korea.
-In the 1980s and 1990s the Unification Church of the United States undertook an extensive public relations campaign against the use of the word by the news media.
-In other contexts it is still sometimes used and not always considered pejorative.
-By 2018, the term "Unification Movement" was widely used.
+Moonie, the colloquial term for members, was first used in 1974 by some American media outlets.
+In the 1980s and 1990s, the Unification Church of the United States undertook an extensive public relations campaign against the use of the word by the news media.

+Many Unification Church members consider the word "Moonie" derogatory, despite originally being received neutrally.
+In other contexts, it is not always considered pejorative, as Unification Church members have used the word – including the president of the Unification Theological Seminary David Kim, Bo Hi Pak, Moon's aide and president of Little Angels Children's Folk Ballet of Korea, and Moon himself.

-Moon and his wife, Hak Ja Han, are regarded by Unificationists as "True Father" and "True Mother", respectively, and as "True Parents" collectively.
+Moon and his wife, Hak Ja Han, are regarded by Unificationists as "True Father" and "True Mother," respectively, and as "True Parents" collectively.